 NBN Dropping Out?

 We know your frustration.
-We deal with customers who is so frustrated because of their NBN service dropping out constantly.
-Since the inception of NBN we have come across many different reasons why this happens, and its not always the NBN network that is letting you down.
+We deal with customers who are so frustrated because of their NBN service dropping out constantly.
+Since the inception of NBN, we have come across many different reasons why this happens, and it’s not always the NBN network that is letting you down.

 Your Home Wiring

-Unless your home was build recently and still even then, unless the electrician who wired your home is up to date with the latest wiring specs (which is very unlikely) then your home will be wired as like it has been for the last 80 year.
+Unless your home was built recently and still even then, unless the electrician who wired your home is up to date with the latest wiring specs (which is very unlikely) then your home will be wired as it has been for the last 80 years.
 The way your home should be wired now for internet, phone and data is totally different now.

-Most homes have that exist in Australia have been wired for a POTS (plain old telephone service) line services.
-Then in the 90’s ADSL became a thing and your existing homes wiring was 100% compatible with this type of internet service.
-Most homes have 3 to 6 phones socket, and with ADSL you could use any of these sockets inside your home to plug in your modem router and it would just work.
+Most homes that exist in Australia have been wired for POTS (plain old telephone service) line services.
+Then in the 90’s ADSL became a thing and your existing home wiring was 100% compatible with this type of internet service.
+Most homes have 3 to 6 phone sockets, and with ADSL you could use any of these sockets inside your home to plug in your modem router and it would just work.
 Then you could also go to the other sockets and plug in a phone and it too would work.

-Now with NBN the way your home is currently wired is not compatible with NBN FTTC, FTTN, FTTB services.
+Now with NBN, the way your home is currently wired is not compatible with NBN FTTC, FTTN, and FTTB services.
 The copper cables inside your wall, in your ceiling and under your floors are wired in one of two ways.
 The first way is called a star connection.